 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-Read on to learn more about full mouth dental implants, or to schedule a consultation or learn more about our services, call us today at 864.292.5125.
+Read on to learn more about full mouth dental implants, or to schedule a consultation or learn more about our services including dentures, call us for an appointment today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.